 While no player wants to hear those three dreaded words, Tommy John surgery has grown to be seemingly customary in modern baseball.
-And, with the success rate and ability for pitchers to be back on the mound at an average of twelve to sixteen months, depending on the amount of time a team deems necessary, it’s become somewhat of a commonplace surgery in baseball.
+With the success rate and ability for pitchers to be back on the mound at an average of twelve to sixteen months – depending on the amount of time a team deems necessary – it’s become somewhat of a commonplace surgery in baseball.

 On July 17, 1974, Tommy John was facing the Montreal Expos in the top of the third inning, with runners on first and second.
 John threw a sinker to Expos first baseman Hal Breeden, when he felt a searing pain in his elbow.
 He tried to throw another pitch before leaving the game, requesting to see good friend and the Los Angeles Dodgers’ orthopedic surgeon, Dr. Frank Jobe.